re-al-Foundation/rwa-contracts/README.md

 You can read more about veRWA NFTs.
 You can also migrate from the 3,3+ NFTs on our migration page as well.

+## Liquid Staked RWA

+stRWA is a wrapped, rebasing version of veRWA.
+RWA holders can deposit/stake their tokens in exchange for stRWA tokens (minted 1-to-1). stRWA is natively cross-chain, using LZ OFT technology.
+This allows stRWA holders to bridge to and from various chains in the network.

+The RWA staked will be locked into a single veRWA position which will earn passive yield.
+The yield accrued by the protocol will be distributed amongst the stRWA holders via rebase.
+It is also important to mention that 20% of rewards will be used to buy and burn RWA, while the remaining rewards are added to the lock position to earn the protocol more yield.

 ## Migration

 This ecosystem takes advantage of LayerZero v1 to facilitate cross-chain messaging.
 The **CrossChainMigrator** contract will spark the migration by taking the current state of the migrated asset and transferring that state over to the new contracts on Real Chain.